opbokel/MUPPD-Open/README.md

 A open source game named Mega Ultra Ping Pong Deluxe.
 It was removed from the play store due to Atari making a claim of copyright infringement.

 I do not agree, it is based in Pong, but is too original to be considered a clone, I see as a tribute.
 I decided that the most important thing was the game so I removed all the ads and made the code open source.

 The last APK is always in the root folder.

 The game has it own engine, a partially implemented multiplayer blue-tooth function (not working yet) and is designed to be very easy to create a modifier(power up).
+Each modifier changes completely the game play.

 I hope that the community continue this project and make more modifiers, power ups are called modifiers since they modify the game play.